manuelhonoredesousa/manuelhonoredesousa/README.md

 - 🔭 I’m available for work
-- 💻 I intend to study <strong>PHP (Laravel, Lumem), Ardonis...</strong> ❤️️
+- 💻 I intend to study <strong>React.js / ReactNative</strong> ❤️️
-- 🌱 I’m currently learning Vue.JS, Node.JS, MangoBD...
+- 🌱 I’m currently learning TypeScript, Node.JS, React.JS, ReactNative...
 - 👯 I’m looking to collaborate on new projects...
-- 🤔 I’m looking for help with vue.js...
+- 🤔 I’m looking for help with React...
 - 💬 Ask me about everthing that you want to know about me...
 <strong>
 👉 📫 How to reach me: https://linktr.ee/manueldesousa